 LORENZO PAGNAMENTA, AIA

-Lorenzo Pagnamenta is a founding partner and design principal of APT ARCHITECTURE (Pagnamenta Torriani), a New York-based Atelier and international practice.
+Lorenzo Pagnamenta is a founding partner and design principal of Pagnamenta Torriani Architects Planners LLP (APT), a New York-based Atelier and international practice.

-He is an expert at the development of sophisticated design geometry and brings an artistic flavor to the studio’s projects, having previously been involved in the art world as a painter.
+He is an expert in the development of sophisticated design geometry, and brings an artistic flavor to the studio’s projects, having previously been involved in the art world as a painter.

-The studio’s designs are well informed by his multidisciplinary experience, resulting in holistic architecture that unites all components and advanced technologies to deliver harmonious spaces with original vision.
+The studio’s design are well informed by his multidisciplinary experience, resulting in holistic architecture that unites all components and advanced technologies to deliver harmonious spaces with original vision.

-Lorenzo leads the sustainability, technology, quality control and project direction aspects of the practice.
+Lorenzo leads the studio’s design systems, technology, sustainability and project direction aspects of the practice.

-Lorenzo has presented at the AIANY Center of Architecture, as well as internationally at the Fondazione Querini Stampalia in Venice, at the Ecole Polytechnique de Lausanne, and the USI in Lugano among other venues.
+Lorenzo has presented nationally and internationally at the: AIANY Center of Architecture, Fondazione Querini Stampaglia in Venice, Ecole Polytechnique de Lausanne and USI in Lugano among other venues.

-He served on the Board of the Suisse Institute of Art in NYC and on the Design Award Committee of the AIA NYC.
+He served on the Board of the Swiss Institute of Art in NYC and AIA NY’s Design Award Committee.

-He is registered in New York State, in New Jersey, in Connecticut, in Switzerland and is a graduate of the ETH-Zürich.
+Lorenzo is a registered architect in New York State, in New Jersey, in Connecticut, in Switzerland and is a graduate of the ETH-Zürich.

 ANNA TORRIANI, AIA

-Anna Torriani is a founding partner and design principal of APT ARCHITECTURE (Pagnamenta Torriani), a New York-based Atelier and international practice.
+Anna Torriani is a founding partner and design principal of Pagnamenta Torriani Architects Planners LLP (APT), a New York-based Atelier and international practice.

 Her expertise lies in the ability to analyze and synthesize each assignment.

-A strong advocate for design excellence in the public realm, she researches the geography, history, culture, interacts with the community and translates the findings into a concept in dialogue with the specific environment.
+A strong advocate for design excellence and sustainability in the public realm, Anna engages with the clients, researches their specific history, culture, geography, climate, needs, and translates the findings into an architectural concept in dialogue with the local heritage and environment.

-Anna pursues her understanding of public space through the studio’s Shaping Public Space (SPS) initiative launched at the 2016 Venice Biennale and through public engagement, having been nominated by Ban-Ki-Moon to serve on the Advisory Board for the United Nations Capital Master Plan, and as co-chair of the Public Architecture Committee of NYC’s AIA Chapter and co-chairing the ETH-Z Alumni Chapter in NY.
+Anna pursues her understanding of public space through APT’s Shaping Public Space (SPS) initiative launched at the 2016 Venice Biennale and through public engagement, having served on the Advisory Board for the United Nations Capital Master Plan in NYC, co-chaired the Public Architecture Committee of NYC’s AIA Chapter and co-chairing the ETH-Z Alumni Chapter in NY.

-Anna has presented at the AIANY Center of Architecture, as well as internationally in 2020 at the Schusev State Museum of Architecture in Moscow, at Shaping the City Forum at the 2018 Architecture Venice Biennale, in Lausanne for the Bibliothèque Information Suisse and in Atlanta for the ALA, among other venues.
+Anna has presented nationally and internationally at the: AIANY Center of Architecture, Schusev State Museum of Architecture in Moscow, Venice Biennale, USI in Lugano, Bibliotheque Information Suisse and ALA Atlanta among other venues.

-She is registered in New York State, in Switzerland and is a graduate of the ETH-Zürich.
+She is a registered architect in New York State, in Switzerland, and is a graduate of the ETH-Zürich.